 Thank you to RDNE Stock project for sharing this free image on Pexels.

 When relationships end, these 5 actions may promote a peaceful transition.
 Restore old friendships, increase work performance, consider counseling, reclaim one’s space, and sow good seeds to heal and move forward after a relationship ends.

-Restore friendships with anyone who has been on the sideline or back-burner.
 Frequently, romantic relationships have a way where other friendships move to the sideline.
-This can be totally normal.
+This can be normal.
 Now, it’s time to reach back out and host a get-together or suggest an outing.
+Restore friendships with anyone who has been on the sideline or back-burner.
 If necessary, let your friend(s) know you are sorry for any pain you caused through being absent.
-For now, avoid over-explaining and vow internally that in the future, you will maintain friendships in the future.
+For now, avoid over-explaining and vow internally that in the future, you will maintain friendships.
 Remember, a good romantic fit will appreciate the special people in your life and also connect you with their outer circles.

-Whether it’s connecting directly with a member of upper-management or re-establishing a connection with a colleague, it’s important to ensure things are on the up-and-up at work.
+Whether it’s connecting directly with a member of upper management or re-establishing a connection with a colleague, it’s important to ensure things are on the up and up at work.
 The last thing you want right now is to have trouble at work.
-Whether or not things are going wonky, ask to help a group with a project or find ways to be immediately helpful with key people in your office.
+Whether or not things are going wonky, ask to help a group with a project or find ways to be immediately helpful to key people in your office.
 I remember finding a common bond with my campus registrar one year and that relationship was a needed confidant and professional reference.
-Consider bringing donuts for the break room as an inexpensive and simple way to re-connect with colleagues.
+Consider bringing donuts for the break room as an inexpensive and simple way to reconnect with colleagues.

 Reclaim Your Environment

-This is a modified article originally published by Glam (summer 2023) featuring Jennifer Lytle as an expert in healthy closure to unhealthy romantic relationships.
+This is a modified article originally published by Glam (July 5, 2023) featuring Jennifer Lytle as an expert in healthy closure to unhealthy romantic relationships.